Education Minnesota

-Education Minnesota is an American trade union representing pre-K to 12 education teachers, school support staff and higher education faculty in Minnesota.
+Education Minnesota is an American labor union representing pre-K to 12 education teachers, school support staff and higher education faculty in Minnesota.
 It is affiliated with both the National Education Association (NEA) and the American Federation of Teachers (AFT), and is affiliated with the AFL-CIO.

 The union's headquarters are located in St. Paul, Minnesota, and it represented more than 90,000 members in 2017.
 An annual Representative Convention of approximately 900 elected delegates meets each year, and is the organization's highest governing body.
 Between Representative Conventions, a 44-member governing board meets monthly.
 The governing board sets dues, establishes a budget and carries out the policy directives of the Representative Convention.
 Three full-time officers — a president, vice president and secretary-treasurer — guide the union between meetings of the governing board.
 Education Minnesota employed about 170 staff in 2017.

 Education Minnesota’s MEA conference is held on the third weekend in October.
 It is a break during the school year known as the "MEA weekend".